lunchbag/hugo-blog/content/posts/practical-career-advice-for-engineers-who-aspire-to-be-solo-founders.md

 images = []
 slug = ""
 tags = []
-title = "My top 4 life and career decisions that helped prepare me for solopreneurship"
+title = "On solopreneurship: 4 life and career decisions that had the greatest impact"

 +++
 Hello! 👋  My name is Jen and I’m the founder, engineer, designer and customer support at Lunch Money, a personal finance and budgeting web app.